|

 Opt for full-extension drawer slides, which allow access to the full depth

 of the drawer.
-Some cabinets feature drawer-closing mechanisms which
+Some cabinets feature drawer-closing mechanisms that

 gently pull the drawers closed.